CeusMedia/Hymn/README.md

 ## Keywords

   - Project = Blueprint for an App installation configured by Hymn file
   - App     = Set if installed modules, built or installed by project configuration
   - Source  = Shelf within the library of available modules

 ## Commands

+### A. Configuration Management

-### A. For creating and extending a project Hymn config file, you execute these commands:
+For creating and extending a project Hymn config file, you execute these commands:

 #### 1. Project Creation and Source Management